Before Your Surgery and Anesthesia

 If you are scheduled for a procedure, please refer to information provided by the physician performing the procedure for details about arrival, diet and medication guidelines, and discharge timing.
 If the following information differs from the information your care team provided, follow your care team’s instructions.

-If you are getting ready surgery, below are steps you need to be aware of.
+If you are getting ready for surgery, below are steps you need to be aware of.

 - Arrival time and place, and estimated surgery time